dylan8902/digital-ocean-k8s-challenge/README.md

 ```

-Followed the instructions from the DO website to get `~/.kube/config` setup using the CLI, which was new to me
+Followed the instructions https://docs.digitalocean.com/products/kubernetes/how-to/connect-to-cluster/ to get `~/.kube/config` setup using the Digital Ocean CLI, which was new to me

 ```
 doctl auth init --context dylan8902